 PM: After the race, cool down at the hotel.
 After a well deserved meal, we’ll get a different kind of history at the Victorious Fatherland Liberation War Museum and the USS Pueblo, a US navy spy ship that was captured in DPRK waters in 1968 and remains as a museum ever since.
 Then take the elevator up to the top of the Juche Tower (optional for 5 Euros) for a panorama view of the entire city.
 Your photos will earn you bragging rights, for sure!

-PM: Return to Pyongyang, pack up, check out and say farewell.
+Return to the Koryo Hotel, pack up, check out and say farewell.
 Head for the new Sunan Airport for an evening departure back to Shanghai Pudong Airport.